Bicycle Vacations in Kentucky

 routes are becoming a tourism destination for travelers seeking top-notch bicycle vacations.
 If you’re looking for good times without spending a lot of money, try a bicycle trip in Kentucky.

-—the constant temperatures make it perfect for summer or winter riding, and the Big South Fork National River and Recreation Area features a network of five mountain bike trails that has received "epic" designation from the International Mountain Bicycling Association – a sure sign of memorable bicycle adventures to be had.
+and the Big South Fork National River and Recreation Area features a network of five mountain bike trails that has received "epic" designation from the International Mountain Bicycling Association – a sure sign of memorable bicycle adventures to be had.
 Kentucky also offers thousands of miles of scenic roads for the cyclist seeking a leisurely cycling tour or training for a national title.
 The 1976 TransAmerica Cycling Route crosses through Kentucky as it stretches from the Pacific to Atlantic Oceans.
 Visiting cyclists should note that portions of the 76 route, as well as other popular routes, may feature winding and narrow roads with steep grades.
 Kentucky's topography provides for a variety of routes, and cyclists should be prepared for elevation changes, as well as sharing the road with traffic, when visiting Kentucky to ride.
 Secondary roads around the town of London have made the Redbud Ride one of the most popular cycling events in the region.
 The public Legacy Trail in Lexington

 With dozens of amateur and professional competitions

 , as well as other organized rides, Kentucky is a great place for seriously fun bicycle vacations regardless of skill level.